 GET /tariffs/?country=DK&organization=org_123&address=Rådhuspladsen 1, Copenhagen

-Tariff Filters
+Tariff Properties

 Tariffs often have variations based on different criteria.
 The API can return filter information to help end users select the correct tariff variant.

-GET /tariffs/?country=SE&organization=org_123&include_filters=true
+GET /tariffs/?country=SE&organization=org_123&include_tariff_properties=true

 Tariff Response Structure